How to Write a Press Release: The Definitive Guide (2020)

 Note that Third Aurora isn’t doing anything super controversial.
-Saying “we’re developing wine labels that translate themselves” isn’t going to bridges with customers.
+Saying “we’re developing wine labels that translate themselves” isn’t the type of non-traditional take that’s going to bridges with customers.

 It’s something different than most other press releases about wine.
 Which is enough for your press release to stand out and get media coverage.

 Your next step is to write a headline for your press release.